 3. Do a foodie tour of Boulder’s best chefs.

 Don’t miss Biff’s CineChef event.
 Eight of the area’s top chefs (changing every year) are invited to create a gourmet, movie-themed dinner.
 Taste the small plates of different creations and vote on your favorite.
-This is a great way to take a foodie tour of Boulder in a unique way.
+This is a great way to take a foodie tour of Boulder (and Denver) in a unique way.